 BMW will launch a plethora of new models by early next decade.
-Here's a list of 10 future BMW models either officially confirmed or known to be in the making.
+Here's a list of 10 future BMW models launched in 2022 either officially confirmed or known to be in the making.

 The third and final bodystyle of the 8 Series range – the 4-door Gran Coupe – is expected to arrive in showrooms across the globe in 2020.
 Previewed as the Concept M8 Gran Coupe in Geneva last year, the 8 Series Gran Coupe will be the ultimate 4-door coupe from the German luxury automaker.
 It will come in the M850i petrol and 840d flavours initially, and an M8 will follow later.